-- 4 Oh, (you / know) Tom too?
-He and I (know) each other since elementary school.
-We should all meet up some time. - 5 Jacob (often / hang) around when he's bored, but he (never / come) over if he has something better to do. - 6 Marta is a really dependable friend.
-She (always / stand) by me when I needed help. - 7 Kim and I have been at the same company for about three years.
-We (work) on a project together at the moment. - 8 I get along very well with Marco, even though we (never / see) each other socially.
-I think I (go) over to his house once. - 9 Underline these phrasal verbs in Exercise 8. - one with the verb get - one with the verb stand - two with the verb hang - two with the particle up - two with the particle over get along with = have a good relationship with
+5 Jacob (otten / nang) around when

+he's bored, but he e(never / come)

+round if he's got something better to do.

+6 Marta is a really dependable friend.
+She

+(alv vays / stand) by me when I've

+needed help.

+7 Kim and I (be) at the same compan

+for about three ye ears.
+We(work) on

+a project togethe

+8 with Marco, even though we

+ver / see) each other socially.

+I think I (be) round to his house

+once.

+- 10 Underline these phrasal verbs in Exercise 9.

+- one with the verb get

+- one with the verb stand

+- two with the verb hang

+- two with the particle up

+- two with the particle round or around

-Which phrasal verbs contain two particles (e.g., along and with)?
+Which phrasal verbs contain two particles (e.g. on and with)?
 Discuss what each verb means.